galaktor/raph.es/content/blog/replace-pi-rg2.md

 slug = "replace-raspberry-pi-voltage-regulator-rg2"
 draft = true
 +++
+When I connect up the power to the Pi, it seems to turn on just fine.
+An SD card running Arch for ARM is in.
+Hooking up my multimeter probes to the test points `TP1` (+) and `TP2` (-), this is what I get:

+* at battery: 3.71v
+* at test points: 3.62v
+* at `RG2` *in*: 3.62v
+* at `RG2` *out*: 2.68v

+Knowing that the vanilla regulator at `RG2` has a DO of about 1V or more, I'm not surprised that it's not able to provide good 3.3V anymore given the low voltage from the LiPo.

+The Pi seems to be running well enough, but I haven't tried doing anything interesting with it yet.
+The fact that all components which expect to get 3.3V are now on less than 3V means things won't run reliably.
+And as battery voltage drops, behaviour is unpredictable.
+Not great conditions for a project that I want to run stable for hours.

+So having seen this, I'm going to have to remove `RG2` and replace it with a voltage regulator that has a lower DO.

 maximize usage of battery via lowest possible dropout voltage

 new reg much closer to 3.3v on nominal 3.77v from lipo. hope to maximize battery life by replacing reg